Sussex-Neuroscience/NL-glow-worm/README.md

 - translation forward (axis between the two mice; Figure 4B);

-- translation to the left (aligned with the mouse on the right; Figure 4C);
+- translation to the left (aligned with the mouse on the right);

-- translation to the right (aligned with the mouse on the left; Figure 4D).
+- translation to the right (aligned with the mouse on the left).

 The motor and ball rotated 360 degrees 15 times, each time with a different speeds, for each of the fictive readings.

 ### Calibration factor

-The calibration factor was calculated by dividing the real distance moved, which corresponded to 15 times the perimeter of the ball at the equator (2 * pi * ball radius), by the mouse recorded total distance (x displacement and y displacement) (Table 1).
+The calibration factor was calculated by dividing the real distance moved, which corresponded to 15 times the perimeter of the ball at the equator (2 * pi * ball radius), by the mouse recorded total distance (x displacement and y displacement).

-**Table 1: Calibration factors for each direction.** Calibration factors were very similar between the four conditions.

 ### Error between mice readings

 Because x velocity of each mouse should be the same, the error between mice readings was calculated as the difference between the x velocity of one and the other.
-This was calculated for each direction (Figure 6).
+This was calculated for each direction.

-**Figure 6: Histograms of the error between the two mice x velocities.** A) Rotation has the largest errors between mice, as it also has the largest x values.
-B) Translation forwards, C) translation to left and D) translation to right have much lower error.
-In all cases, error is roughly centered around zero.
+**Table 1: Calibration factors for each direction.** Calibration factors were very similar between the four conditions.